 Those are just a few things, but I can honestly say I am more in tune with myself now than I have ever been.
 It can be a bit uncomfortable coming face to face with some truths, but in order for you to advance as an entrepreneur and as a person, you need to accept them and embrace them.

 5 You will need help.
 Even if you are at the helm, you absolutely cannot be successful on your own.
 You will need legal and accounting counsel.
 You will need good vendors, contractors, and when the time comes – employees.
 You will need mentors and advisors.
 The most important aspect of all this?
 You will need to listen to them.
-I don’t care how smart you think you are, you absolutely need that outside perspective.
-All these people will be vital to you and your businesses success.
+Sometimes it is important to have someone on your side to see different angles and scenarios in your business.
+Particularly during downtimes and hardships in your business or looking for other potential businesses to enter.
+It is best to look for a professional or see the need to hire a business broker who can provide legal and business advice during this period to minimize the risk of failure and success I don’t care how smart you think you are, you absolutely need that outside perspective.
+All these people will be vital to you and your business’s success.